conor-clyde/SFML_Assignment_2/README.md

 # UU2OOP-SFMLGame
-[UU Year 2 - Object-Oriented Programming] / Group Assignment - SFML Game Developed on Visual Studio using C++
+[UU Year 2 - Object-Oriented Programming] / Group Assignment - Game Developed on Visual Studio using SFML and C++

+**To run project from Visual Studio, clone the repository, then double click on the SFML_Assignment_2 solution in the Solution Explorer**

 Group Project.
 Submitted as part of my Object-Oriented Programming class.
 The purpose of the project was to develop an simple window game using SFML.